Kayak for Cardio

 FacebookTwitterPinterestLinkedIn

 It would appear us humans have a natural affinity to live and build cities close to water.
-Whether it is rivers, lakes, or oceans, water is usually close by.
-This means there are numerous opportunities for unique cardio and exercise experiences.
-Such as kayaking or canoeing.
+Whether it is a river, lake, or ocean, water is usually close by.
+This means there are numerous opportunities for unique cardio and exercise experiences, such as kayaking or canoeing.

 Now, when you get in the boat you can’t just leisurely row if you want cardio.
 You have to push yourself a bit.
 I like to pick a distant landmark and see how fast I can get to it.
 It is even more fun to race a friend.
 You can even get the whole family involved for some outdoor adventure time.

-Mix all of this breathing with your laps and 20-30 minutes of paddling should not be to intimidating.
+Mix all of this breathing with your laps and 20-30 minutes of paddling should not be too intimidating.

 FacebookTwitterPinterestLinkedIn